DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 This article guides you through the setup and configuration process, ensuring a secure and streamlined integration of these powerful technologies.

-We will use [Hashicorp Vault as secret store](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-secret-store-driver) for this article.
+We will use [Hashicorp Vault as secrets store](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-secret-store-driver) for this article.

 # Architecture